HakasOD/toDoList/README.md

 # toDoList
-To-do list made as part of the Odin Project
+To-do list made as part of the Odin Project's course.

 FEATURES: